 Sole proprietorships and partnerships

-Locally incorporated and resident companies can enjoy significant tax incentives, most notably in the form of pioneer status and investment tax allowance under the PIA.8 Companies that are granted pioneer status by participating in a promoted activity or producing a promoted product are generally allowed tax exemption on 70 per cent of their statutory income for five years.9 Investment tax allowance, however, is normally granted on 60 per cent of the capital expenditure incurred for a promoted activity or in the production of a promoted product for a period of five years, to be utilised against 70 per cent of the statutory income.10
+Locally incorporated and resident companies can enjoy significant tax incentives, most notably in the form of pioneer status and investment tax allowance under the PIA.9 Companies that are granted pioneer status by participating in a promoted activity or producing a promoted product are generally allowed tax exemption on 70 per cent of their statutory income for five years.10 Investment tax allowance, however, is normally granted on 60 per cent of the capital expenditure incurred for a promoted activity or in the production of a promoted product for a period of five years, to be utilised against 70 per cent of the statutory income.11

 Limited liability partnerships

-Real estate investment trusts (REITs)
+Real estate investment trusts

-REITs enjoy tax exemption on their income where 90 per cent or more of their total income for the year of assessment is distributed to the unit holders.21 A REIT must be approved by the Securities Commission as a real estate investment trust or property trust fund and listed on Bursa Malaysia, the Malaysian stock exchange.22
+Real estate investment trusts (REITs) enjoy tax exemption on their income where 90 per cent or more of their total income for the year of assessment is distributed to the unit holders.24 A REIT must be approved by the Securities Commission as a REIT or property trust fund and listed on Bursa Malaysia, the Malaysian stock exchange.25

 Domestic income tax